For many IT shops, the new year will bring a new look at some of the mainframe legacy applications that have chugged...

 When you take a close look at the application and its role in a company's present application portfolio, you find there are various paths available.
 Analysis may lead you to decide to leave the application as it is, to invest in an update, to move it to another platform or to just turn it off.

-Ultimately, the alternative paths for legacy transformation can be encapsulated in the handy ''T-I-M-E'' mnemonic device that Vecchio describes – with ''T-I-M-E'' standing
+Ultimately, the alternative paths for legacy transformation can be encapsulated in the handy ''T-I-M-E'' mnemonic device that Vecchio describes – with ''T-I-M-E'' standing for Tolerate, Invest, Migrate or Eliminate.

 As with other long-term programs, overall application modernization programs must show success with their first projects.
 So, said Vecchio, while the legacy application you first choose to address should have significant budget impact, it should at the same time not be the most complex application in your portfolio.